ave-dcd/mave_vocabulary/README.md

 | NIH3T3 | missing | 10090 |
 | Bacteriophage | n/a | 38018 |
 | Cell-free | n/a | n/a |

+The `type` property is required.
+Additional detail about the model system may be provided with the `description` property.

 **Environmental variables** – variance of environmental factors included in the experiment (e.g. addition of specific compounds to cell media, temperature controls, time course, CRISPR interference by KRAB,